hershd23/SpamFilterC/README.md

 # SpamFilterC
-A Spam filter in C language
+A Spam filter made from scratch in C.